 Composition of bile

-Anions and organic cations are highly concentrated in the bile due to active transport mechanisms in the bile canalicular membrane.
+Anions and organic cations are highly concentrated in the bile due to active transport mechanisms in the canalicular bile membrane.

-Bile is formed by salts and bile acids, cholesterol, phospholipids, water, pigments and electrolytic chemicals that keep the solution slightly alkaline, with an approximate pH of 7 to 8.
+Bile is formed by salts and bile acids, cholesterol, phospholipids, water, pigments, and electrolytic chemicals that keep the solution slightly alkaline, with an approximate pH of 7 to 8.

 The most prevalent organic solutes in bile are bile salts.

-Bile salts are composed of four different types of free bile acids such as cholic acid, deoxycholic acid, chenodeoxycholic acid and lithocholic acid, each of these acids can be combined with glycine or taurine to form more complex acids and salts.
+Bile salts are composed of four different types of free bile acids such as cholic acid, deoxycholic acid, chenodeoxycholic acid, and lithocholic acid, each of these acids can be combined with glycine or taurine to form more complex acids and salts.

 These bile salts and acids can be extracted into the liver through the bloodstream or synthesized from cholesterol.

-The liver extracts from the blood, insoluble wastes in water such as cholesterol, steroids, drugs and hemoglobin pigments , these are transported through the liquid to the excretory system.
+The liver extracts from the blood insoluble wastes in water such as cholesterol, steroids, drugs, and hemoglobin pigments; these are transported through the liquid to the excretory system.

-In the bile can be found residues of substances such as fatty acids, neutral fats, lecithin, mucus, serum proteins and urea.
+In the bile can be found residues of substances such as fatty acids, neutral fats, lecithin, mucus, serum proteins, and urea.

-About 800 to 1,000 ml of bile (before concentration) are produced daily by the liver.
+The liver produces about 800 to 1,000 ml of bile (before concentration).

-Bile originates in hepatocytes and is modified distally by the transport, absorption and secretion systems in the epithelium of the bile duct.
+Bile originates in hepatocytes and is modified distally by the transport, absorption, and secretion systems in the epithelium of the bile duct.

 Bile neutralizes the hydrochloric acid that moves from the stomach to the small intestine.

-The salts and acids are absorbed in the lower small intestine, and return to the bloodstream until they are removed again by the liver, this recycling, is called the hepatic whole circulation.
+The salts and acids are absorbed in the lower small intestine, and return to the bloodstream until they are removed again by the liver, this recycling, is called the whole hepatic circulation.

 Bile salts usually do not reach the colon, but when they do, they can inhibit the absorption of water and sodium, causing watery diarrhea.

-Bile is also the main excretory pathway for potentially harmful exogenous lipophilic substances, and other endogenous substrates such as bilirubin and bile salts that are not easily filtered or excreted by the kidney.
+Bile is also the main excretory pathway for potentially harmful exogenous lipophilic substances and other endogenous substrates such as bilirubin and bile salts that are not easily filtered or excreted by the kidney.